 Tori moved to Portland, OR with her husband where he had a career opportunity.
 Since that time, she has been employed by Chrome Systems, Inc. which provides data services to the automotive industry.
 She is currently a lead person in content development.
-She hopes to begin medical school in the fall of 2013 at Case Western Reserve University in Cleveland where she received a $20,000 scholarship to attend.
+She began medical school in the fall of 2013 at Case Western Reserve University in Cleveland where she received a $20,000 scholarship to attend.

 David is studying boichemistry/biophysics at Texas A & M.

 James (Zach) Little